Using ChatGPT from OpenAI

 Expanded prompt:

 Review the table or dataset below.
-The purpose of the review is [purpose].
+The purpose is [purpose].
 Focus on patterns, outliers, missing information, and questions for follow-up.
-Do not make conclusions beyond the data provided.
-Do not assume causation.
-Use this format:
+Do not make conclusions beyond the data provided and do not assume causation.

 Important reminder: